 Differences in side effects may be important in deciding which medicine is best for each person.
 In one study, people who took carbamazepine had fewer problems with side effects.
 Because some people do better with carbamazepine and others do better with something else, it's difficult to forecast the results in any given person.

 If seizures continue, the doctor probably will change the amount of carbamazepine prescribed.
 If that doesn't work, the next step may be either to prescribe a different seizure medicine by itself or to prescribe a combination of carbamazepine and another seizure medicine.
 Many are available.
 No single combination is best for everyone.
+The choice of medication should consider a number of factors such as a person's seizure type, possible side effects, drug interactions, other medical conditions the person may have, and cost.

 Most people who take carbamazepine don't have too much trouble with side effects.
 That's one of the reasons it’s used so much.
 The most common complaints (usually not too severe) are: